 My husband Randy had worked on a project in Sacramento a couple of years ago, and became good friends with some of his co-workers.
-So, when 2 of his former co-workers announced that they were retiring, a plan was made bring the former project team together and have a retirement party.
+So, when 2 of his former co-workers announced that they were retiring, a plan was made to bring the former project team together and have a retirement party.
 People flew in from Florida and Oklahoma, along with us flying in from Canada to attend the party.

-Click here to see some photos from our trip.
+Click HERE FOR PHOTOS from our trip.

 Day 1 – Early morning, burritos, and dinner with friends

 We were connecting to a morning flight out of Vancouver, so we were on the same 6:00am flight that we had taken to Vancouver a couple of weeks ago.
 Again, we were up and out the door by 4:30am.
 However, this time we decided to just pay a little more and park right at the airport.
 This way it was just a short walk to the terminal, and we didn’t have to wait for a shuttle.

 Randy had used some upgrade credits to upgrade us to business class, so we didn’t have to wonder whether we would get upgraded or not.
 On the flight to Vancouver, we got the usual Air Canada breakfast (omelette and sausage).